jakub-g/git-move-folder-between-repos-keep-history/README.md

 You've been warned :) Now back up your stuff and enjoy the script.

 If you like it, [please upvote the StackOverflow answer of the original author!!](https://stackoverflow.com/a/47081782/245966).

+## Install it as git custom command
+Just copy `git-import-repo` or create symboc link in `PATH` and then you can simply run: `git import-repo -h`

 ## Support for LFS!!